How to Become a Financial Advisor

 - Obtain and verify customer’s purchase and sales instructions, enter orders, and follow up with customer

-As a stock broker, you'll give advice on investing in stocks, bonds, mutual funds, or exchange traded funds.
+As a stock broker, you'll give advise on investing in stocks, bonds, mutual funds, or exchange traded funds.
 You may also manage security and investment portfolios.

 As a financial planner, you'll be responsible for putting together comprehensive financial plans for individuals and families.
 This might include areas like insurance, investments, taxes, retirement, and estate planning.
 When putting together a financial plan, you'll utilize research skills to determine how much income is required annually for a person to retire.
 This includes information on sources of income including earned income, retirement accounts, social security, and investment income.
 You'll take an assessment of all the asset accounts the individual or family has and calculate the rate of return on those accounts.
 You'll also determine the personal living expenses needed to maintain a certain standard of living, taking into account things like inflation, life expectancy, and cost of living increases.